Women Pay a Price for Promoting Other Women

 Of course, to grow the ranks of women leaders, more women need to support women.

 But women aren’t solely responsible.
 In fact, as our study showed, men stand to gain by advocating for diversity.
-Women’s leadership is not about excluding men, and women cannot succeed without men’s support.
+Strengthening women’s leadership is not about excluding men, and women cannot succeed without men’s support.

-But it will take a multi-pronged effort by the entire community, including governments, organizations, the media, plus men, and women themselves, to make gender equity in the workplace a reality.
+But overcoming barriers to women’s leadership will take a multi-pronged effort by the entire community — including governments, the media, businesses, and organizations — plus men and women themselves, to make gender equity in the workplace a reality.

 The truth is, everyone has a role to play to foster a more equitable workplace.